https://squarefootgardening.org/ Skip to main content

 There are many winter squash varieties you can grow vertically in your SFG.

-Cure: While harvesting, brush soil off and leave a 1” stem on each fruit.
+Cure: While harvesting, brush soil off and leave a 1-inch stem on each fruit.
 Winter squash can be cured before storing, except for acorn squash.
 Why?
 The high temps and humidity of curing reduces the storage life of acorn squashes.
-Cure butternut, hubbard, spaghetti, delicata and other winter squashes in a warm well-ventilated area for ten days to harden the shell and heal any cuts (80-85% humidity is ideal).
+Cure Butternut squash, Hubbard, spaghetti squash, Delicata and other winter squashes in a warm well-ventilated area for 10 days to harden the shell and heal any cuts (80-85% humidity is ideal).

-Store: Keep winter squashes (including acorn squash) stored in dark, well-ventilated areas that are 50-55 degrees and about 75% humidity.
+Store: Keep winter squashes (and this does include acorn squash) stored in dark, well-ventilated areas that are 50-55 degrees and about 75% humidity.
 How long they last in storage depends on the variety.

 Four Storage Tips for Potatoes, Onions, and Winter Squash